 06 – Simplicity

 The simple concept of the Pokémon games can easily be picked up by anyone.
-The most recent title, Pokemon Go, is a prime example of a game that suits a wide range of different players.
-The game doesn’t require much skill, and players only have to flick their finger up on the screen to throw a Poké ball at a loose monster.
+The most recent title, Pokemon Go, is a prime example of a game that suits a wide range of players.
+The game doesn’t require much skill.
+And players only have to flick their finger up on the screen to throw a Poké ball at a loose monster.
 This means that virtually anybody can get the hang of it, which is why the game has been played by so many people.
 In fact, it has been downloaded over 750 million times and has generated $1.2 billion in revenue.

 05 – Nostalgia

-Research from Nottingham Trent University has found that nostalgia elements in video games are a key factor for attracting players, and have attributed that to the success of games like slots, as well as Pokémon Go.
+Research from Nottingham Trent University has found that nostalgia elements in video games are a key factor for attracting players.
+And have attributed that to the success of games like slots, as well as Pokémon Go.
 The numbers suggest that there were many players downloading the game for nostalgia reasons, as they may have remembered enjoying the role-playing games for the Nintendo Gameboy when they were released in 1996.

 04 – Suitable for All Ages